 - eating too many burgers

-- harmful effects of burger
+- effects of burger eating

-- negative effects of eating burger
+- what the ill effects of eating burger